Executive Summary

 • After eliminating incomplete and unusable surveys, the final sample included 87,100 RN surveys.

-• 54,193 (71.46%) of the sample has not changed their employment positions in the past year.
-For those who have changed, the most common reason is dissatisfaction with previous position.
+• 60,056 (74.1%) of the sample did not change primary employment position in the year before completing the survey.
+For those who did change employment positions, the most common reason was dissatisfaction with a previous position, followed by retirement, and promotion/career advancement.

 LPN Details

-8,127 Licensed Practical Nurses (LPN) responded to the survey.
-All responded online since the paper version was discontinued.
+Licensed Practical Nurses (LPN) responding to the online survey: 9,207.

 • After eliminating incomplete and unusable surveys, the final sample includes 7,845 LPN surveys.